Zenith-the-realest/school-vault/Notes/Biology/Ecosystems.md

 # **References:**
 [[Photosynthesis]] - More info on how producers create energy.
 [[Biotic and Abiotic factors]] - What factors affect an ecosystem, and how so.
 [[Competition and interdependence]] - How organisms in a **population** benefit from each other.
+[[Nitrogen and Water Cycle]] - More info on the role decomposers have in their ecosystems.